okdistribute/pollbot.js/README.md

 june 12-14
 July 3-7
 august 23-27
-none
 pollbot> poll created!
 ```

 Pollbot only does one poll at a time.
+Each answer should be separated by
+arbitrary whitespace (newlines count).

 ```
 user2> pollbot ask "sd,,fs."